LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Related Work

 \section{Related Work}

 LLMs have shown impressive capabilities for natural language understanding and for performing novel tasks such as interpreting natural language expressions and mapping them into new formalisms, from programs, to rules, to logics \cite{pan2023logic, manasetal, zhou2024don}.
 While recent work has explored ToM in LLMs, many existing evaluations focus on static, decontextualized tasks such as multiple-choice questions, short story comprehension, or isolated inference problems.
 These tasks often test factual or scripted understanding rather than the dynamic, real-time reasoning that underlies ToM in human communication \cite{chen2024tombenchbenchmarkingtheorymind, Kosinski_2024, strachan2024testing, gandhi2023understanding}.
 In contrast, situated dialogue involves ongoing belief tracking, contextual inference, and implicit coordination, which are abilities more reflective of how ToM functions in natural human interaction.
 Recently there has even been work negating the idea that so-called thinking/reasoning models can reason at all \cite{illusion-of-thinking}.
 This highlights a critical gap in the current literature: few, if any, ToM evaluations challenge models to reason about mental states as they unfold in interactive, grounded team contexts.
-Here we briefly review recent work on using LLMs as potential annotators and for tracking conversations.
+Here we briefly review recent work on using LLMs for tracking human mental states in task-based dialogues.